 - promotion for that content and more all over

 It all gets spread out over the week so I don’t bombard my followers with a whole bunch of information.
 Plus, I intersperse it with my normal social media interactions so it doesn’t seem so mechanical.

 Now, it may seem like I’m repeating the same information over and over again, but you have to remember, not everyone who follows you on one network follows you on the other.
 Plus, the more you do this, the more you will have to pull from as you go.
 I can re-post a video from two weeks ago while also promoting my latest post, keeping it all fresh.

 This method is a real time saver.
 No longer am I creating original content for each platform.
 If you have a team and the money to do that, go for it!
 But I don’t, and I suspect many reading this don’t either.
 So stick with what works to get things going.

 - Use a calendar to plan out your content.
 Either create one on your own in Excel like I did, or use a calendar app.
 Brainstorm topics ahead of time and stay on schedule.

 - You don’t need to engage on every platform.
 I’m just hard-headed.
 I like the challenge of cracking the code on good engagement on all the platforms and stretching the bounds of my creativity.
 That doesn’t need to be you.
 If you feel strongest on Instagram, or YouTube, or Medium, just stick to whatever works for you.
 The biggest thing is to remain consistent.
 It’s a lesson I’ve learned over and over again, but it’s difficult.
 I’m still trying to put it into practice.
-So, we’re in the boat.
+So, we’re in the same boat.
 Let’s keep trying this content creation thing together until we reach our goals!

 If you haven’t already, sign up to my email list and get a short story in exchange.
 You’re gonna love it!